ACDguide/Governance/Governance/retire/retire-principles.md

 Many publishers do not offer an errata service (see links in Further Information), preferring instead to keep all data.
 In this case, **an errata statement explaining what change was made needs to be issued and made available on the DOI landing page of the dataset**.
 [Here is an example](https://research.jcu.edu.au/data/published/1507eae78675ccfb3843eb9d004cbb96/) of a data retraction.
 An example of errata service is the [Earth System Documentation errata service](https://errata.es-doc.org/static/index.html).
 It provides a record of all known issues and where appropriate, data withdrawal and republication.

 It would be cumbersome to produce a plan for each dataset we manage.
-However, as most datasets particularly if they are replicas, can follow the same procedure it is worth to have at list a document explaining when and how the data might be retired without going into specific.
+However, as most datasets particularly if they are replicas, can follow the same procedure it is worth to have at least a document explaining when and how the data might be retired without going into specifics.
 An example of this is in the policies for the [CLEX collection on Zenodo](https://zenodo.org/communities/arc-coe-clex-data/about/#retention_policy).

 <!-- COMMENT!!!! once we have a similar policy for the ACS reference collection we could maybe use that as an example instead !!! -->